Summary

 - Knowledge of legal software and processes; time & billing, expense, scanning, PDF, etc.

-- Excellent knowledge of grammar, spelling and punctuation.
+- Excellent knowledge of grammar, spelling, and punctuation.

 - Strong oral and written communication skills.